Back to Blog

 Thoughtful is the innovative new approach that is re-defining RPA and democratizing this technology for every company in the world.

-Instead of investing in your own automation group, a CapEx (just like companies now are investing in the cloud versus on-premise servers), you invest in a portfolio of digital workers, OpEx, that act as your new digital workers in the cloud that run through repetitive, tedious workflows at a fraction of your current operating expense.
+Instead of investing in your own automation group, a CapEx (just like companies now are investing in the cloud versus on-premise servers), you invest in a portfolio of bots, OpEx, that act as your new bots in the cloud that run through repetitive, tedious workflows at a fraction of your current operating expense.

 This is the concept of bots-as-a-service (BaaS).